-The Cappella Contarelli, in the church of San Luigi dei Francesi, is home to three paintings by Michelangelo Merisi (1571-1610), better known to us as Caravaggio.
+The Cappella Contarelli, in the church of San Luigi dei Francesi, is home to three paintings by Michelangelo Merisi da Caravaggio (1571-1610), better known simply as Caravaggio.

 The chapel was Caravaggio's first public commission and the paintings were executed for the heirs of Cardinal Matthieu Cointrel.
 St Matthew was chosen as the subject, for the apostle was Cointrel's name-saint.

 The paintings on the side walls depict the Calling of St Matthew and the Martyrdom of St Matthew, while the altarpiece depicts St Matthew and the Angel.

 Caravaggio actually painted two versions of the altarpiece.
 His first painting was rejected and he was obliged to paint a second version, the work we see today.

 According to Bellori's account of Caravaggio's life in his book Vite de'Pittori, Scultori et Architetti Moderni (1672), 'the priests took it down saying that the figure with its legs crossed and its feet rudely exposed to the public, had neither decorum nor the appearance of a saint.'